bigchaindb/BEPs/18/README.md

 9. Return true.

 ### Extra: Vote delegation
 Vote delegation is trivial.
 Let's consider a Network of three Members: Alice, Bob, and Carly.
 Alice is the Initiator, and starts a new Election.
-Alice generates a `CREATE` transaction with three vote tokens, one per each Member.
-Bob wants to delegate his vote to Carly, so he transfers his output to Carly, granting her two votes she can spend in the way she wants.
+Alice generates a `CREATE` transaction with three outputs, one per each Member.
+Bob wants to delegate his vote to Carly, so he transfers his output to Carly, granting her more votes she can spend in the way she wants.

 ### Example: an Election to add a new Validator
-Alice, Bob, Carly and Daniel want to add Frank to the Network.
+Alice (power `20`), Bob (power `10`), Carly (power `10`) and Daniel (power `10`) want to add Frank to the Network.
 Alice is the Initiator, and starts a new Election.
-Alice generates a `CREATE` transaction with four vote tokens, one per each Member.
+Alice generates a `CREATE` transaction with `50` vote tokens.
 The transaction looks roughly like this:

 ```json
 {